jose-elias-alvarez/null-ls.nvim/README.md

    })
    ```

-2. When the error occurs, use `:messages` to see the debug output.
+2. Use `:NullLsInfo` to get the path to your debug log.

 ## Tests